yangshun/fate/README.md

 #### View Spreads

-When you are building complex UIs, you will often build multiple components that share the same data requirements.
+When building complex UIs, you will often build multiple components that share the same data requirements.
 In fate, you can use view spreads to compose such views together.
 This is similar to GraphQL fragment spreads, but works with plain JavaScript objects.

 Let's assume we want to fetch and display additional information about the author in the `PostCard`, such as their bio.
 We can simply select the `bio` field for use in our `PostCard` component: